Readit News logoReadit News

 Also helps the issue of someone looking over the shoulder of a valid person.
 Chances are they are just seeing the position and not the character pressed.
 So the keyboard changes and you actually need to know the character not just the old position.

-Cthulhu_ · 9 months ago
+Cthulhu_ · a year ago

 This would be an interesting one to integrate into password entry forms... although you'd need to show the randomised keyboard layout on screen.